How to make an advance decision

 - your signature

-- the dated signature of at least one witness over the age of 18.
-Ideally this should not be a partner, spouse, relative, anyone who stands to benefit under your will, or your attorney under a Lasting power of attorney
+- the dated signature of at least one witness aged 18 or over.
+Ideally this should not be a partner, spouse, relative, anyone who stands to benefit under your will, or your attorney under a Lasting power of attorney.
+It’s a good idea to state their relationship to you

-- any specific treatments that you want to refuse, such as cardiopulmonary resuscitation (CPR) or artificial feeding and hydration – for more information on medical treatments that you could include, speak to your GP
+- the specific treatment/s that you want to refuse, such as cardiopulmonary resuscitation (CPR) or artificial feeding and hydration – for more information on medical treatments that you could include, speak to your GP

-- a statement that says your advance decision was drawn up without influence or pressure from other people.
+- a statement that says your advance decision was drawn up without pressure from other people

 Make copies of your advance decision